codehsbooks/apjava/Classes-And-Object-Oriented-Programming/getter-and-setter-methods.md

 <hr>
 Getter and setter methods allow us to get and set instance variables from the client class.

-We use getter and setter methods for validation, to hide internal representation, expandability, and security.
+We use getter and setter methods for validation, to hide internal representation, expansion, and security.

 ### Getter Methods
 <hr>